gcirio/gcal_notifier/README.md

 - On first run, the app will prompt you to authenticate in your browser.
 - A `token.pickle` file will be created for future runs.
+- **Note:** If the app is not published, your authentication token will be revoked after 7 days.
+Publishing the app as described above is required for persistent access.

 ### 4. List Your Calendar IDs